Audience Strategy Built on Real-World Data, Not Digital Tracking

 People buy based on what their situation requires.
 And those requirements are often stable over time.

-Because it is derived from publicly available, non-personal data rather than tracking, household data reflects nearly the entire population—not just the users a tech vendor can identify with cookies or device IDs.
-Marketers can build audiences based on life stage, homeownership, income, education, and other structural characteristics, then apply those audiences consistently across channels for both targeting and measurement.
+Household data is modelled at the neighbourhood level, grouping areas into cohorts of minimum 100 and up to 500 similar households.
+Because it draws from publicly available, non-personal sources rather than tracking, it reflects nearly the entire population, not just the users a platform can identify with cookies or device IDs.
+Audiences can be defined by life stage, homeownership, income, family composition, and other structural characteristics, then applied consistently across channels for both targeting and measurement.

-3. One Dataset, Every Channel
+3. One Audience Definition, Every Channel

 Most audience strategies break the moment you change screens.

-4. From Insight to Activation and Audience Validation
+4. From Insight to Activation

-Understanding your best customers
+Understanding your audience

-It starts with understanding who your best customers already are.
-By analysing the household characteristics of site visitors and converters, marketers can identify the traits that consistently show up: life stage, homeownership, income ranges, family status, and more.
-Instead of guessing personas, you can build them from real outcomes.
+It starts with analysing the household characteristics of existing site visitors and converters.
+That analysis surfaces the traits that consistently appear among high-value customers: life stage, homeownership, income range, family status.
+Instead of building personas from assumptions, you build them from real outcomes.

 Planning